vindimy/altcointip/README.md

 1. Ensure MySQL is running and accepting connections given configured username/password
 1. Ensure each configured coin daemon is running and responding to commands
-1. Ensure Reddit authenticates configured user. _Note that from new users Reddit will require CAPTCHA responses when posting and sending messages._
+1. Ensure Reddit authenticates configured user. _Note that from new users Reddit will require CAPTCHA responses when posting and sending messages.
+You will be able to type in CAPTCHA responses._
-1. Execute _python [src/_run.py](_run.py)_ from _[src](src/)_ directory.
+1. Execute `python _run.py` from _[src](src/)_ directory.
 The command will not return for as long as the bot is running.
-1. Monitor configured INFO-level or DEBUG-level log file wth _tail -f filename.log_ (on Unix/Linux)
+1. Monitor configured INFO-level or DEBUG-level log file wth `tail -f filename.log` where _filename.log_ is the log file name you've configured (on Unix/Linux).

 Here's the first few lines of INFO-level log after successful initialization: